 First mistake: quoting a flat figure.

-Many photographers will figure their time and expenses and then quote a flat figure for the entire job.
+Many photographers will figure their time and expenses and then quote a flat figure for the entire job. ("I can get it all done for $3570.")
 This is a bad idea for several reasons.

 First, clients may balk at a large number with no explanation.
-But when you explain that your fee covers equipment rental, the cost of hiring a second shooter, props, product styling, image licensing (royalties) – and not just your time – you appear professional and trustworthy.
+But when you itemize your quote and explain that your fee covers equipment rental, the cost of hiring a second shooter, props, product styling, image licensing (royalties) – and not just your time – you appear professional and trustworthy.

 Itemizing also helps you understand what you should be charging so you’re not losing money on a deal or paying out of pocket for necessary costs.
 Itemized invoices are your biggest asset in determining your pricing structure.